mate-academy/jv-fruit-shop/README.md

 The current input file is sent to the program in CSV format (it is recommended to use standard libraries for parsing).

 Your task is:
-- validate the data in the file
+- validate the data from file to make sure that we won't process incorrect input
 - generate a report based on the input file.

 There are four activities at the store: